Whenever I bring up the Apostles Creed to Christians, I tend to get one of two reactions: Positive and negative.

 If they didn’t grow up in such churches, or their churches never taught it to ’em, they might still know it. ’Cause they learned it as lyrics from a Rich Mullins song.
 Or someone else’s cover of that song.
 Or John Michael Talbot’s song, though that’s lesser-known.

-Negative reactions typically come
+Negative responses typically come

 - I believe in God,